 The Oxford dictionary defines terrorism as: “The unlawful use of violence and intimidation, especially against civilians, in the pursuit of political aims.”
 The threat of violence depicted above certainly meets the definition of a terroristic threat, it was intended to silence political speech through the threat of and if necessary the use of violence.

 I am honest enough to admit this is not merely a leftist thing.
 It is entirely possible that disaffected sections of the right could turn to the sort of violence exhibited by the left at some point in the future, either in reaction to violence or because of some perceived wrong.
-I also would challenge anyone the point out specific examples of organized, sustained violence by right-leaning groups in the US since the 1960’s, excluding some isolated examples by neo-Nazis in the Pacific Northwest in the 1980’s.
+I also would challenge anyone to point out specific examples of organized, sustained violence by right-leaning groups in the US since the 1960’s, excluding some isolated examples by neo-Nazis in the Pacific Northwest in the 1980’s.
 But Neo-Nazis have never represented anything like the numbers the extreme left does.
 The extreme left has become something of the mainstream, calling out big-name support and attendance at their events.

 This not the case for right-leaning extremist.
 There is no there there, it does not happen.
-It could, we sit on just that sort of powder keg, but it does not occur.
+It could, we sit on just that sort of powder keg, but it does not occur at present.
 I would contend that in the current state where dialogue cannot occur and violence, bully by agitated protest, and uncivil behavior continue there absolutely will be more violence, from all sides in the future.

 In 2000 Michael Peirce wrote a piece originally published on LewRockwell.com and eventually included in The Annotated Secessionist Papers that was filled with the anger, frustration and palatable rage many conservatives felt after eight years under a Clinton administration.
 Mr. Peirce was ready to leave the entire union by that juncture.
 The interesting thing is Mr. Peirce and folks like him on the conservative side never found their answers in the first decade of the 2000’s.
 George W. Bush was mired in wars and Obama was as much anathema to traditional Americanism as Clinton to them.
 Clinton and Obama set the stage for a Trump to exist – their leftist policies swung the right further to the right.
 Trump will do and has done the same for the left, I would not be surprised to see an avowed socialist actually win the next election.
 This will serve only to divide us more.

 We, in America, are in a real mess and I have no idea how to fix this.
-Neither vocal minority. left or right, wants to be lorded over by policies of the other, nor at this point will either long tolerate it.
+Neither vocal minority, left or right, wants to be lorded over by policies of the other, nor at this point will either long tolerate it.
 The potential for violence has already been expressed in direct and overt action and there is no sign that this will cease.
 We must either figure out a way to exist as Calhoun’s concurrent majorities, or a way to allow our individual states to better represent the culture of their populations or we must peacefully break it all apart into smaller pieces.
 To simply ignore the storm on the horizon is folly, hail has already damaged the roof and there is much worse to come.